Growth and Development

 This age is very social, and babies begin moving in much more purposeful ways.

-Here is a helpful look at age-appropriate hearing milestones for babies and toddlers.
+A helpful look at age-appropriate hearing milestones for babies and toddlers.

 Attention-deficit/hyperactivity disorder (ADHD) is a behavior disorder.
 It is often first diagnosed in childhood.